Vince Neil: Going solo

+Neil's debut solo single was "You're Invited (But Your Friend Can't Come)" from the soundtrack to the Les Mayfield movie Encino Man (1992).
+The song's music video features a cameo from Pauly Shore and clips from the movie.

-Exposed was Neil's first solo album and was released in 1993.
-It debuted at #13 on the Billboard charts.
-The album featured Steve Stevens (who played all bass and guitar tracks on "Exposed"), Dave Marshall, Robbie Crane, and Vik Foxx.
-The band eventually went on tour, opening for Van Halen.
+Exposed (1993) was Neil's first solo album, debuting at No. 13 on the Billboard charts, and featuring a re-recording of his first single.
+The players were Steve Stevens, Dave Marshall, Robbie Crane, and Vik Foxx; the band eventually went on tour, opening for Van Halen.

-The album includes Neil's debut solo single "You're Invited (But Your Friend Can't Come)".
-The song exists in two versions, the first of which was included on the soundtrack to the Les Mayfield movie Encino Man; a music video was released for this version featuring a cameo from Pauly Shore.
-The track was re-recorded for the album with Billy Idol guitarist Steve Stevens.
 Pornographic film actress Janine Lindemulder can be seen in the video for the second single "Sister of Pain".
 "Can't Change Me" was released as the third single featuring a video filmed at the Record Plant, and the video for the fourth single, "Can't Have Your Cake", featured actress Pamela Anderson as well as Neil's son Neil Wharton who portrayed a young Vince Neil.

 Carved in Stone

 In September 1995, Neil released Carved in Stone, an industrial-oriented album produced by the Dust Brothers.
-It was recorded and was put on hold while Neil was dealing with the illness of his daughter Skylar.
-The album charted at #139 on the Billboard 200.
+It was recorded and then put on hold while Neil was dealing with the illness of his daughter Skylar.
+The album charted at No. 139 on the Billboard 200.
 The song "Skylar's Song", dedicated to his daughter, was released as a single for the album and featured a music video, and "The Crawl" was released as a promo single.

 The album sold fewer than 100,000 copies in the US, and Neil's contract with Warner Bros.
 Records eventually came to an end.
 The album was re-released in 2004.

-Neil toured with his solo band, which consisted of Slaughter members Jeff Blando and Dana Strum, as well as drummer Zoltan Chaney.
+Neil toured with his solo band, which by then consisted of Slaughter members Jeff Blando and Dana Strum, as well as drummer Zoltan Chaney.